Learning how to start a blog has the potential to drastically change your life.

 Step 3: Enter Your Hosting Plan Information

 This step determines your approximate initial cost to start your blog.
-It should be noted that HostGator offers a 45-day money back guarantee.
+It’s worth noting that HostGator offers a 45-day money back guarantee.

 No matter how much you spend, if you end up deciding that blogging isn’t for you within the first 45 days, you can get your money back, no questions asked.
 (Hence why blogging is an amazing opportunity to start your own business at a relatively low cost, with zero risk involved).